 WHY WE LIKE IT: This inexpensive staple remover comes with a push-style mechanism and a magnetic pick-up, great for people who prefer a more comfortable tool than jaw style staple removers.

 This ergonomic staple remover is very quick.
-While testing, we were easily able to clear staples from 20 20-paper stacks without tearing in under a minute.
+While researching, we were easily able to clear staples from 20 20-paper stacks without tearing in under a minute.
 Simply slide its exposed steel tongue under your staple, push the remover forward, and watch the staple become loose onto the wand for quick disposal.

 We love this staple remover’s underside magnetic pickup, which catches several loose staples at a time.
 This makes it easier to dispose of and prevent your desk from getting cluttered.
 It also comes in a pack of three, where it is nice to have a few handy in case one gets lost.
 Now you won’t have to worry about cluttering your most comfortable office chair with staples.